 The Prince Albert Municipality has strived within its financial and administrative capacity, to create an enabling environment for all inhabitants to participate in Local Government activities.
-We are very proud that we have obtained a clean audit for the 2016/17 financial year.
+We are very proud that we have obtained an unqualified audit with no findings raised (clean audit) for the 2016/17 financial year.
 We just missed it during the 2015/16 financial year, but with a concerted effort we now have obtained this, as to yet, elusive recognition for our hard work.
 Some heartfelt thanks go to the Municipal Manager, Chief Financial Officer, all staff as well as Council.
 You have really done our community proud under difficult circumstances.
 Thank you for honouring the trust we placed in you!